 Carbon Steel

-ASTM A234 WPB: This is the most common material for carbon steel butt-weld fittings.
+ASTM A234 WPB: This is the most common material for carbon steel butt-weld fittings, and steel weld elbows made of this material are widely used due to their excellent adaptability.
 It is suitable for moderate and high-temperature service.

 High Yield Carbon Steel: These fittings are designed for applications requiring higher strength and are available in various grades such as A234-WPC, A420-WPL6, etc. They are suitable for low-temperature service and are often used in harsh environments .